Kulsrestha/Angular_Assesment3/README.md

 #### **3. User Interface (15%)**

 - **Admin UI Features:**
-  - Dashboard: Displays all incidents categorized by status (Open, In Progress, Resolved).
+  - Dashboard(inciden-tlist): Displays all incidents categorized by status (Open, In Progress, Resolved).
-  - Forms for assigning incidents to reporters and marking incidents as resolved.
+  - (by click on incdent i incident list)Forms for assigning incidents to reporters and marking incidents as resolved.
-  - List of reporters with their assigned incidents.
+  - (assign incidents)List of reporters with their assigned incidents.

 - **Reporter UI Features:**
   - Dashboard: Displays incidents reported by them with details like description, priority, and status.